prysmaticlabs/documentation/website/docs/reading/bazel.md

     bazel build /cmd/beacon-chain --config=release

 The `--config=release` will apply all compile-time optimizations to the code, and build everything including C dependencies and our cryptography from source.
-Every package in the Prysm monorepo can be build with
+Every package in the Prysm monorepo can be built with

     bazel build